CARBOHYDRATE-CHEMISTRY

 A: Yes, if it is of sufficient quality and originality.

-Q: Will I be able to publish as Undergraduate?
+Q: Will I be able to publish as Undergraduate student?

 A: Yes, the group has published with Undergraduate co-authors.